jordanflitter/21cmFirstCLASS/README.md

 ![power spectrum](https://github.com/jordanflitter/21cmFirstCLASS/blob/main/images/power_spectrum.png)

 ## Using the code
-Comprehensive jupyter notebook tutorials have been made for this code, check them out at the following links.
+Comprehensive jupyter notebook tutorials have been prepared for this code, check them out at the following links.
 * [Notebook #1](https://github.com/jordanflitter/21cmFirstCLASS/blob/main/Tutorial%20(Jupyter%20notebooks)/notebook_1.ipynb) for installation instructions and basic usage.
 * [Notebook #2](https://github.com/jordanflitter/21cmFirstCLASS/blob/main/Tutorial%20(Jupyter%20notebooks)/notebook_2.ipynb) for learning about the new physical features (in &Lambda;CDM cosmology) that have been introduced to `21cmFirstCLASS`, like running the simulation through the dark ages, evolving the baryon density field, and more.
 * [Notebook #3](https://github.com/jordanflitter/21cmFirstCLASS/blob/main/Tutorial%20(Jupyter%20notebooks)/notebook_3.ipynb) for studying beyond &Lambda;CDM models with `21cmFirstCLASS`.